-3 Different Types Of Car Scratches
+3 Different Types Of Car Scratches (With Pictures)

 Whether you own an antique Mini or an out-of-the-box Lamborghini, the feeling is the same: the high-pitched screeching, the tortured sound of metal scraping on metal, and finally, a heart-breaking scar across your car’s precious bodywork.

 Luckily for you, most scratches can easily be fixed.
 Depending on how deep they are, some can even be done on your own at home.
 With basic knowledge on the different types of scratches, some touch-up paint, and a steady hand, it’s a fairly simple and painless procedure.
 Not all scratches are made equal.

 While many scratches can be buffed out, some will need stronger methods.
 But don’t run out and get a body re-spray for a scratch that can be fixed with some polish and a bit of elbow grease.

 Car scratches are classified under different levels of severity: 1A, 1B, 2, 3, and 4.
 The first level is a minor surface scratch, while a level 4 scratch will probably leave you weeping.

 This system has three basic types of car scratches: clear coat, base coat, and the dreaded primer scratch.
 Before rushing out to a mechanic, read on for a better understanding of each type of scratch and if and how you can fix one yourself.

 Each type has a different treatment, so a better understanding of each will help you decide whether to take things into your own hands or if your car needs to go to the body shop.

 Scratches can come from many places, some of them unexpected.
 Ironically, the main culprit of clear-coat scratches is car washes.
 This includes improper technique from hand washes, but scratches mainly come from automatic car washes, which are notorious for not being gentle.
 They often use abrasive applicators that can easily cause surface swirls and scratches.